DNAstack/ddap-frontend/README.md

 ## User Interface

-The user interface is an Angular 6 app served at `/` from static files found under `src/main/resources/static/**`.
+The user interface is an Angular 6 app served at `/index.html` from static files found under `src/main/resources/static/**`.

+### Building full app with Maven

+To build both the Spring Boot backend and Angular frontend, simply do `mvn clean install`.

+This project is configured with the maven-frontend-plugin and maven-spring-boot-plugin to produce a single fat jar containing all angular assets.

 ### Building the Angular App